JAlcocerT/JAlcocerT/content/blog/selfh-software-servers.md

 I want to make a recap of PaaS Tools available.

+Its beena while since I started [selfhosting with the Pi](https://jalcocert.github.io/RPi/tags/self-hosting/), so hopefully this will come handy to people getting started.

 Because is not just about creating, but [deploying](https://jalcocert.github.io/JAlcocerT/where-to-deploy/).

 ## PaaS Tools